jatin-bhatt/PayGen/README.md

 ### Architecture

 PayGen is built with the idea of Domain Driven Design.
-We try to separate the complicated business logic in domain models (Aggregate, Entities, Value Object) and publish domain events for integration among other bounded contexts.
+We try to separate the complicated business logic into domain models (Aggregate, Entities, Value Object) and publish domain events for integration among other bounded contexts.
 ![Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html)

 ### Project Structure
 - Domain Layer
+	- This is the heart of the application.
+All other layers depend on this, where domain experts and engineers define the business process, behaviors, and rules.
+	- This layer is persistent ignorant and independent of other layer
 - Application Layer
+	- This layer is mainly for web applications defining presentation logic.
+This layer depends on the Domain layer as a dependency.
 - Infrastructure Layer
+	- The Infrastructure layer defines the persistence technology and interactions with external applications.
+	- This application is empty as there is no such need for persistence as of now.
+However, having this layer in the first place defines a specific place to separate this responsibility for future implementation.

 ![Project Structure](images/screenshot-structure.png)